pallets/quart/README.rst

 Quart supports the full ASGI 2.0 specification as well as the websocket response and HTTP/2 server push extensions.
-For those of you familar with Flask, Quart extends the Flask-API by adding support for,
+For those of you familiar with Flask, Quart extends the Flask-API by adding support for,

 - HTTP/1.1 request streaming.
 - Websockets.